 I am below the threshold, should I voluntarily register for VAT?

-o many small businesses choose to register for VAT below £85,000 for many reasons.
-However, this is a big decision and can have a huge impact on your business if not properly thought through.
+Many small businesses register for VAT below £85,000 for many reasons.
+However, this is a big decision and can have an enormous impact on your business if not properly thought through.

-The main reasons to voluntarily register for VAT are:
+The foremost reasons to voluntarily register for VAT are:

 - Reclaiming VAT.
 Although you will have to charge VAT on your goods and services once you are registered (known as output tax), you will also be able to reclaim VAT that you are charged by other businesses.
 This is known as input tax.
 At the start of a business when you have a lot of outgoings this may help you, for example, if you sold £2000 of goods and charged £400 of VAT but spent £10,000 on various start up items and can reclaim £2000, HMRC would then send you £1600.

 - Building impressions.
-Firms which need reputation, can choose to register for VAT in order to appear larger than they are.
-Clients will know that there is a threshold of £85,000 so ifyour not registered they will know your turnover is below this.
+Firms which need reputation, can register for VAT to appear larger than they are.
+Clients will know that there is a threshold of £85,000 so if your not registered they will know your turnover is below this.
 To avoid this you can register for VAT as a way of increasing your standing among competition, and in the eyes of clients.
 This makes your small business seem like a bigger business.

 Why wouldn’t I voluntarily register for VAT?

 Despite its benefits, small business being registered for VAT can have downsides.
-In many cases these downsides make registering for VAT as a small business not worth it.
+Most times these downsides make registering for VAT as a small business not worth it.

 - Higher Prices.
-As a VAT registered small business you are obliged to charge VAT on any relevant goods or services.
-You can still reclaim the VAT you pay – but when you become profitable and your output tax (the VAT you charge) exceeds your input tax (the VAT you pay), you will have to pay the difference to HMRC.
-This therefore makes you appear more expensive (though you should factor VAT in even when you are not registered.
-If you are not prepared for this, its another cash out flow and with poor planning this may put pressure on your cash balance.
+As a VAT registered small business, you must charge VAT on any relevant goods or services.
+You can still reclaim the VAT you pay – but when you become profitable and your output tax (the VAT you charge) exceeds your input tax (the VAT you pay), pay the difference to HMRC.
+This therefore makes you appear more expensive (though factor VAT in even when you are not registered.
+If you are not prepared for this, its another cash outflow and with poor planning this may put pressure on your cash balance.

 - Increased paperwork.
 VAT registration also requires small businesses to complete a raft of additional paperwork.
 If your over £85,000 threshold you will also need to register for Making Tax Digital – this makes you use software to submit your VAT return see our guide on software.
 Small businesses who voluntarily register for VAT will not have to be part of the Making Tax Digital scheme.
 Those small businesses who have to use Making Tax Digital will normally have to file a quarterly VAT return via software, and you will have to implement VAT accounting into your existing accounting and bookkeeping system.
 If this is the case we recommend upgrading to cloud accounting software, it makes sense as it will not only improve Making Tax Digital Compliance, it will also improve your bookkeeping and control of the business.